 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-A volunteer with exceptional teaching and TEFL skills is needed to help this VET institution improve English language skill acquisition, teaching methodology, and the of sharing American culture and values.
-The Volunteer will focus on increasing the English language proficiency of teachers and students; helping teachers to identify the needs of the VET institutions while developing relevant resources and observing the progress of the English language program by conducting seminars and workshops in teaching methodology.
-The Volunteer will also design and conduct English language courses for staff and community members as needed.
+Volunteers with exceptional teaching and TEFL skills are needed to help these VET institutions improve English language skill acquisition, teaching methodology, and the of sharing American culture and values.
+The PCRVs will focus on increasing the English language proficiency of teachers and students; helping teachers to identify the needs of the VET institutions while developing relevant resources and observing the progress of the English language program by conducting seminars and workshops in teaching methodology.
+The Volunteers will also design and conduct English language courses for staff and community members as needed.
 These activities will support the professional growth of students involved in VET institutions by offering them trainings in employability skills, presentations on American culture and related topics, and other extra-curricular activities as requested.
 The goal of this assignment is to improve the teaching methods of VET institutions in Georgia by teaching modern teaching methodologies to local educators, and building up the English language skills and employability skills of teachers and students.

 • At least two years of experience in teaching English to adults